neuroforgede/nfcompose/deploy/local/README.md

 # deploy

-This folder contains a sample docker-compose that can be a basis for a production setup.
-Note that it does however take some shortcuts regarding configuration.
+This folder contains a sample docker-compose that can be used for integration tests or even for local development.
+Note that due to the fact that this takes quite some shortcuts regarding configuration, the setup in [production/docker-compose](../production/docker-compose/) is generally preferrable.

 # playground